Newlyn School: History

+In the late nineteenth and early twentieth centuries, Lamorna, a nearby fishing village to the south, became popular with artists of the Newlyn School and is particularly associated with the artist S J "Lamorna" Birch who lived there from 1908.
+In 1908 the colony received a considerable boost when Laura Knight and her husband Harold Knight moved to Newlyn, and later Lamorna, becoming key figures in the later stages of the group.
+They had previously been an important part of the Staithes group, a similar colony based in a fishing village south of Newcastle-on-Tyne.

-The later Forbes School of Painting, founded by Forbes and his wife Elizabeth in 1899, promoted the study of figure painting.
+The Forbes School of Painting was founded by Forbes and his wife Elizabeth in 1899, and promoted the study of figure painting.
 A present-day Newlyn School of Art was formed in 2011 with Arts Council funding providing art courses taught by many of the best-known artists working in Cornwall today.

-In the late nineteenth and early twentieth centuries, Lamorna, a nearby fishing village to the south, became popular with artists of the Newlyn School and is particularly associated with the artist S J "Lamorna" Birch who lived there from 1908.